uclahs-cds/pipeline-call-gSV/README.md

 4. [Real Time Genomics RTG Tools Operations Manual - vcfstats](https://cdn.rawgit.com/RealTimeGenomics/rtg-tools/master/installer/resources/tools/RTGOperationsManual/rtg_command_reference.html#vcfstats)
 5. [Boutros Lab -CallSV Quality Control pipeline]()
 6. [The 1000 Genomes Project Consortium., Corresponding authors., Auton, A. et al. A global reference for human genetic variation.
 Nature 526, 68–74 (2015). https://doi.org/10.1038/nature15393](https://www.nature.com/articles/nature15393)

+## License

+Authors: Tim Sanders (TSanders@mednet.ucla.edu), Yu Pan (YuPan@mednet.ucla.edu), Yael Berkovich (YBerkovich@mednet.ucla.edu)

+The pipeline-call-gSV is licensed under the GNU General Public License version 2.
+See the file LICENSE for the terms of the GNU GPL license.

+The pipeline-call-gSV takes BAM and BCF files and utilizes Delly to call/regenotype gSV/gCNV.

+Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.